lhm30/PIDGIN/README.md

     ```

 7. ```predict_enriched_two_libraries.py threshold input_active_library.csv input_inactive_library.csv```
-    This script enriched targets for a library of phenotypically active compounds compared to phenotypically inactive compounds.
+    This script enriched targets and pathways for a library of phenotypically active compounds compared to phenotypically inactive compounds.

     Example of how to run the code: